elastic/ecctl/docs/ecctl_deployment_note_create.md

 ## ecctl deployment note create

-Adds a note to a deployment
+Adds a note to a deployment (Available for ECE only)

 ```
 ecctl deployment note create <deployment id> --comment <comment content> [flags]